Rise of the Dragon:

 At sea, the Japanese seek to support their armies’ advance from southern Manchuria into China proper and from the recently-occupied German colony at Tsingtao deeper into Shantung province.
 The Chinese hope to interfere with these operations, and keep the Japanese off-balance by attacking their trade and supply lines.
 All the action takes place on the map from Great War at Sea: Russo-Japanese War.

 The Chinese fleet roughly balances that of Japan, which is convenient from a game design perspective (funny how alternative histories tend to work out that way) but reflects Japanese desires and capabilities in the decade between the Russo-Japanese War and our story.
-Classes that historically had two ships now have four (as the Imperial Japanese Navy wished) and the more capable versions have been selected and built rather than those constructed in our own reality as a cost-saving measure.
+Ship classes that historically had two ships now have four (as the Imperial Japanese Navy wished) and the more-capable versions have been selected and built rather than those constructed in our own reality as a cost-saving measure.
 I did not have to tweak things to get a rough balance between the fleets; if the Japanese had eschewed the expensive rebuilding of their Russian prizes, this is the fleet that would have resulted regardless of a Chinese challenge.

 In our story, the Chinese are pretty aggressive, but Imperial China remains an economically dependent nation: they have a difficult time repairing damaged warships, and they are overwhelmingly dependent on foreign munitions suppliers.
 With a of unseen violence war raging in Europe, there is no spare capacity for China – every bayonet and bullet has been bought up long ago.
 Steadily, the Chinese armies are pushed back and while the fleet fights valiantly, every ship damaged is as good as lost.
 Japan wins this brief war, using the distraction of the First World War to extract even greater concessions than those of the Twenty-One Demands, and obtaining Western approval by making an even greater commitment to fighting the Central Powers.